Peter G. Makaroff — a Doukhobor for all times

 2. On June 3, 1939, King George VI and Queen Elizabeth made a two-hour stop in Saskatoon as part of the first visit to Canada by a reigning British emporer.
 For a second, 2 Doukhobor women appear on film. https://youtu.be/C2zQ_kFaLn8 'The 1939 Royal Visit to Saskatoon' (video, 12:17 min), by Glen C. Larson, May 18, 2018, minute 11:32.

 3. Locke, Jeannine.
-'These Doukhobors Are Different', Star Weekly Magazine (Toronto), 6th October 1962: pages 1-5. —
+'These Doukhobors Are Different', Star Weekly and Canadian Weekly Magazine (Toronto), 6th October 1962, pages 1-5. — 7 photos by Kryn Taconis.
+"A new generation, born, educated here, is entirely and happily assimilated."

 4. Peter G. Makaroff dies, StarPhoenix (Saskatoon), 7 December 1970, page 3.